Vegan For Life

 |aµg = microgram = µ. | bDo not exceed the upper limit.|

-North American vegans should take a modest iodine supplement; 75-150 µg every day or every other day should be enough.
+North American vegans should take a modest iodine supplement; 75-150 µg every few days.

 Vegan iodine supplements can be found in most grocery or natural food stores, and most multivitamins contain iodine.